-Academic Dress will be worn throughout the academic day whenever students are in an academic or public area.
-Also it will be worn for Chapel services, sit-down meals, required evening performances, or any other designated occasion.
-Students will wear Academic Dress beginning with breakfast through the final class whether or not a student has completed all class obligations.
-Guidelines for academic casual and casual dress are listed at the bottom of the page.
+Academic Dress will be worn throughout the academic day whenever students are in an academic or public area, Chapel service, meal, required evening performance, or any other designated occasion.
+Students will wear Academic Dress beginning with breakfast through the final class period of the day whether or not a student has completed all class obligations.

-While the dress code is defined by gender, the School recognizes that not all students express their gender in line with their biological sex and thus supports any student’s expression of gender within the spirit of the dress code.
+While the dress code includes some gender-specific expectations, the School recognizes that not all students express their gender in line with their biological sex and thus supports any student’s expression of gender within the spirit of the dress code.
 It is important that students genuinely adhere to this expectation.

 - Pants or skirt: